"What rights do I have under the Act?" "How will my business be affected?" "Am I required to take further safety training?"

 4. Payment to the court of a certain amount of money to make sure they intend to comply with the court-ordered fine(s).

 There may be times when a workplace may feel they have a better way to do things than is allowed for in the health and safety regulations.
 In such cases, a written application can be made to the N.S.
-Department of Labour and Advanced Education to deviate from all or some part of a regulation.
+Department of Labour, Skills and Immigration to deviate from all or some part of a regulation.
 The process requires the applicant to consult with affected employees and other individuals before proceeding with the request for a deviation.
 The Department can authorize the change if the proposed deviation will result in the same or better health and safety protection for employees than what is already stated in the regulation.

 This information has been prepared by the Occupational Health and Safety Division.
 For clarification on the above material or any other parts of the Occupational Health and Safety Act, or Regulations please contact the Division.